WildcatsC/girs-challenge/README.md

 ### This is a web application using Django REST framework + React for powerline visulization, with data provided by GIRS @UCLA.

-(Planned to be finished within 5 days during school visit, but other factors (computer hardware, getting covid...) affacted the development process. )
+(Planned to be finished within 5 days during school visit, but other factors (hardware technical problems, getting covid...) affacted the development process and extended it to be 10 days.)

 Stages of development: